xem/3DShomebrew/README.md

 ###Homebrew installation

-Two files are needed for a 3DS homebrew to be playable with Ninjhack: a *.3dsx file and a *.smdh file.
+Two files are needed for a 3DS homebrew to be launchable with Ninjhack: a *.3dsx file and a *.smdh file.

-If you want to play homebrews on your console, or test your own builds easily, you can use your computer to place them in the "3ds" folder of your SD / microSD card.
+If you want to launch homebrews on your console, or test your own builds easily, you can use your computer to place them in the "3ds" folder of your SD / microSD card.

 Note: you can create subfolders in your 3ds folder to organize your homebrews.